 Assessment depends on your choice between coursework and exams; also dependent on modules chosen.
 The final degree classification is determined by your second or third year (50%) and final year marks (50%).

-A level: AAB, including a GCSE level or above in a foreign language
+A level: AAB, to include a GCSE level or above in a foreign language

 - We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international entry requirements page.